Our resources for professionals

 On this page you will find information and resources on a range of different topics, mainly covering the tools that Family Court Advisers and Cafcass Guardians use when working with children and families.

-The tools below are derived from a range of sources and many are not Cafcass original documents.
-Each tool has been identified for use by Cafcass staff.
+The practice aids below are derived from a range of sources and many are not Cafcass original documents.
+Each practice aid has been identified for use by Cafcass staff.
 Information on the source of each document is referenced in the further information section below.

 Child Impact Assessment Framework